-Philosophy of humanism views education that emphasizes the students as the class's subject.
-According to Riyanton (2015), humanistic education allows students to choose what they want and do positive things.
-In this case, the students as human beings are free to express their ideas and select the right ideas based on their experiences.
+Figure 4.
+The example task that reflects on philosophy of humanism their ideas and select the right ideas based on their experiences.
 It could be seen in Figure 4: the students are asked to write their dreams and their plans for the future.
 The students are given an example, but they freely express and decide what they want to be in the future.
 This kind of task allows the students to consider their dreams.
 Afterward, they can share their ideas with other friends to communicate and collaborate to discuss their dreams.
-These results align with what Riyanton (2015) stated: education should take a human as a social being who can interact, grow, and develop base on their potentials.
+These results align with what Riyanton (2015) stated: education should take a human as a social being who can interact, grow, and develop based on their potentials.
 Humanism is often associated with the educational concepts promoted by Ki Hadjar Dewantoro "Ing Ngarso Sung Tulodo, Ing Madyo Mangun Karso, Tut Wuri Handayani."
 It covers all the aspects of humanities that we should appreciate, and respect's humanities and cooperative learning are aspects of humanistic education.
-According to Nurjanah (2018), humanism regards a philosophical foundation that positions the human as the highest subject to freely express their thoughts and enhance their abilities and potentials.
+According to Nurjanah (2018), humanism regards a philosophical foundation that positions humans as the highest subject to freely express their thoughts and enhance their abilities and potentials.
 This philosophical foundation is involved in the textbooks because they are instructed to develop their opinions based on their needs and interests.